 While the Gates Foundation Visitor Center is certainly hands-on and they’ve taken measures to make sure that everything is kid-touch-friendly, it’s also not a children’s museum where you can let them run wild.
 You’re going to want to explore as a family and check out each piece of the Visitor Center together, especially if you have kiddos who are still learning to read.
 Our favorite part about the Visitor Center is that you can bring your toddler and your teenager and they’ll both have a great time.
 Obviously, they will explore the Center differently, but this is a place where you’ll all be engaged.
 Be ready to be open-minded about chatting with your kids as you explore.
 We wouldn’t call any of the exhibits controversial, but they do tackle worldly issues and their curious little minds may have some questions as they process what they see.

 The photo wall when you first walk in — add your own photograph!
 The cool bathrooms.
-The Give Effect tree of wishes in the back corner — draw a picture of your own cause!
+The Share Your Cause tree in the back corner – draw a picture of your own cause!
 The concrete bags that you can climb on outside.
 The footprints.
 The place where you and your kids can share your ideas to help the world.

 The Parking Scoop